PappasBrent/pappasbrent.github.io/research/hardening-build-systems.md

 ## Project description

-The goal of this project is investigate and design techniques for specifying, analyzing, and securing build systems against [pipeline poisoning](https://www.paloaltonetworks.com/cyberpedia/poisoned-pipeline-execution-cicd-sec4).
+The goal of this project is to investigate and design techniques for specifying, analyzing, and securing build systems against [pipeline poisoning](https://www.paloaltonetworks.com/cyberpedia/poisoned-pipeline-execution-cicd-sec4).
 Examples of such attacks would be the [XZ Utils backdoor](https://en.wikipedia.org/wiki/XZ_Utils_backdoor) ([here's a great